airakibul/BussTicketBD/README.md

 # BussTicketBD

 A minimal chat-driven bus ticket assistant for Bangladesh.
-It uses FastAPI for the backend, Streamlit for a simple frontend demo, MongoDB for storage, and OpenAI for intent extraction and conversational responses.
-The project also uses langgraph to model conversation flows.
+It uses FastAPI for the backend, Streamlit for a lightweight frontend demo, MongoDB for operational data storage, Pinecone for vector search and retrieval-augmented responses, and OpenAI for intent extraction and conversational generation.
+The project also uses LangGraph to model multi-step conversation flows and manage state.

 ## Features
-- LLM-driven intent detection and dialog nodes (search routes, book, view, cancel).
+- LLM-driven intent detection and dialog nodes (search routes and provider information, book, view, cancel).
 - MongoDB-backed data for districts, dropping points, and bookings.
 - Streamlit demo UI for chat interaction.
 - Docker Compose for easy local development with MongoDB.